Friends of the Alzheimer's Disease Center

 The Center continues to grow and develop clinical and research programs.
 Faculty members at UT Southwestern have been awarded more than $700,000 in peer-reviewed grants for pilot studies from the ADC and the Friends of the ADC.
 This investment has been enriched by 21-fold as pilot studies have led to federal or Alzheimer’s Association grants totaling $15 milion.

 Progress in basic science funding for Alzheimer's disease has been a major objective for our ADC and ranks us as one of the important center's contributing to AD research.
-We have more than 30 individuals on our faculty conducting Alzheimer's Disease Clinical and Research Programs, and our center is recognized nationally as one of the most productive.
+We have more than 30 individuals on our faculty conducting clinical and basic research programs, and our Center is recognized nationally as one of the most productive.
 We published in excess of 160 peer-reviewed scientific papers, chapters, and editorials in the past two years.